YuriGor/deepdash/README.md

 [Try it yourself (no yet) ›››](https://codepen.io/yurigor)

 ### mapValuesDeep
-› get the same object, but different. [📚 see docs](https://deepdash.io/#mapvaluesdeep)
+› get the object with same structure, but transformed values. [📚 see docs](https://deepdash.io/#mapvaluesdeep)
 <details>
   <summary>expand example</summary>